-In 2012, Mr Henri de Castries joined the Board as a new member.
-Mrs Carolina Müller-Möhl and Mr Jean-René Fourtou retired from the Board during 2012.
+In 2013, Ms Eva Cheng joined the Board as a new member.
+Mr André Kudelski retired from the Board during 2013.
 Peter Brabeck-Letmathe, in his capacity as active Chairman, received a cash compensation as well as Nestlé S.A. shares, which are blocked for three years.
-This in particular reflects certain responsibilities for the direction and control of the Group including Nestlé Health Science and the direct leadership of Nestlé's interests in L'Oréal, Galderma and Laboratoires innéov.
-He also represented Nestlé at the European Round Table of Industrialists and at the Foundation Board of the World Economic Forum (WEF).
-All corresponding compensation is included in the disclosed amount.
+This in particular reflects certain responsibilities for the direction and control of the Group including Nestlé Health Science S.A. and the direct leadership of Nestlé's interests in L'Oréal, Galderma and Laboratoires innéov.
+He also represents Nestlé at the Foundation Board of the World Economic Forum (WEF) and on behalf of Nestlé chairs the Water Resource Group 2030.
+He is a member of the European/Hong Kong Business Co-operation Committee (EU/HK BCC).
+The remuneration includes all compensation received in relation to these activities.
 His total compensation was:

-2012 2011

-Number Value in CHF Number Value in CHF

-Cash compensation 1 600 000 1 600 000

-Blocked shares (discounted value) 115 316 5 373 726 122 606 5 373 821

-Total compensation 6 973 726 6 973 821
+Number 2013 Value in CHF Number 2012 Value in CHF Cash compensation 1 600 000 1 600 000 Blocked shares (discounted value) 97 636 5 373 885 115 316 5 373 726 Total compensation 6 973 885 6 973 726